You hear me say it all the time:

 In real estate — or any career, really — there are numerous benefits to working smarter, rather than harder.
 Not only will working smart allow you to have a more successful business, but you’ll be able to enjoy a more fulfilling life.
 We've all heard the word efficiency, but what exactly does it mean?

 Let's take this example.
-Suppose I go to the grocery store before each meal and purchase whatever ingredients strike my fancy, rather than shopping once a week.
-This practice is inefficient because I am wasting gasoline (or physical energy, if I walk or ride a bicycle) on each visit to the store, as well as time, and probably even money, since I’m not planning meals ahead of time.
-Not smart, right?
+Suppose you go to the grocery store before each meal and purchase whatever ingredients strike your fancy, rather than shopping once a week.
+This practice is inefficient because it wastes gasoline (or physical energy, if you walk or ride a bicycle) on each visit to the store, as well as time, and probably even money, since the meals aren’t being planned ahead of time.

 This idea of being more efficient to work smarter can also be applied to our real estate careers, where we’re not only dealing with our own time but someone else's.